qLibc

 void * qstack_pop ( qstack_t * stack,

-qstack->pop(): Removes a element at the top of this stack and returns that element.
+qstack->pop(): Removes an element at the top of this stack and returns that element.

 Parameters